ppy/osu-wiki/news/2025/2025-02-xx-osu-tablets-return.md

 [![](/wiki/shared/news/2025-02-xx-osu-tablets-return/beauty.jpg)](LINK)

-If you feel an urge to keep your osu! tablet on display instead of on your desk, we fully understand.
+If you feel an urge to keep your osu!tablet on display instead of on your desk, we fully understand.

 [![](/wiki/shared/news/2025-02-xx-osu-tablets-return/fridge.jpg)](LINK)